adaji025/quiz-app-laravel/README.md

 ### Answer
 - `id` (integer) - Primary key
+- `submission_id` (string, UUID) - Unique identifier for the submission (all answers in one POST request share the same submission_id)
 - `question_id` (integer) - Foreign key to questions
 - `answer` (string) - Selected answer option
 - `created_at` (timestamp)